dotlang/language/Enhancements.md

 in memory we have this for f and g and other data:
 `ptr memoryAddress; ptr parentRecord; ptr exclusiveFields;` something like this.

-? - having things like `executefile('dsadsad')` in the code is just confusing. where is this function defined?
+N - having things like `executefile('dsadsad')` in the code is just confusing. where is this function defined?
 `time.sleep(5)` what does 5 mean? do I need to look at documentation for each method call?

-? - FP and OOP can be orthogonal. so employ both of them. like Scala or F#
+Y - FP and OOP can be orthogonal. so employ both of them. like Scala or F#

-? - If I have a bound function to MyRecord, can I call it without an instance of myrecord?
+N - If I have a bound function to MyRecord, can I call it without an instance of myrecord?
 `int f(Rec r, int x)`
 `int (Rec r).f(int x)` two methods to define a function. this is not good.

-? - if a function expects FirstClass, and we send SecondClass (where SecondClass inherits from FirstClass), it is polymorphism.
+Y - if a function expects FirstClass, and we send SecondClass (where SecondClass inherits from FirstClass), it is polymorphism.
 SecondClass has some extra fields and associated functions. we really don't (and can't) call those extra because we expect a FirstClass.
 Also, from a data point of view, SecondClass has a field named "FirstClass". so why not send "obj.FirstClass" field to the function and it can also call corresponding functions too. because it has a first-class data structure. encapsulation is primarily used to hide implementation details. we can simulate them with `_` fields.

-? - what is the difference between:
+N - what is the difference between:
 `int f(MyClass mc, int x)...` -> f(mc, 10);
 `int (MyClass mc).f(int x)...` -> mc.f(10);

-? - can we define 'receiver-less' functions? e.g. filter/map/reduce/
+Y - can we define 'receiver-less' functions? e.g. filter/map/reduce/

-? - proposal: treat predix of the function name, just like a variable. so it can even take a default value!
+N - proposal: treat predix of the function name, just like a variable. so it can even take a default value!
 `int (MyClass mc).func(int x) {}`
 `int (MyClass mc=$MyClass).func(int x) {}`
 `int (MyClass mc // $MyClass).func(int x) {}`

-? - the golang syntax to define methods is more explicit: `int [MyClass this].compare(Stack<T> a, Stack<S> b) {...}` one class per-file is simpler and does not need to define `this`. you can define `type A := int;` and define methods on A. `this` will be an integer in the code. this is not achieved by implicit receiver. simplicity -> dealing with functions instead of objects and classes.
+N - the golang syntax to define methods is more explicit: `int [MyClass this].compare(Stack<T> a, Stack<S> b) {...}` one class per-file is simpler and does not need to define `this`. you can define `type A := int;` and define methods on A. `this` will be an integer in the code. this is not achieved by implicit receiver. simplicity -> dealing with functions instead of objects and classes.

-? - how shall we define an interface in the new form? define a struct with possibly no fields.
+Y - how shall we define an interface in the new form? define a struct with possibly no fields.
 `type Comparer := struct;`

-? - how to define a method like compare or copy without adding a new struct? e.g. `int [MyClass this].compare(Stack<T> s1, Stack<U> s2) { ... }`
+N - how to define a method like compare or copy without adding a new struct? e.g. `int [MyClass this].compare(Stack<T> s1, Stack<U> s2) { ... }`
 can we define template methods? in addition to template structs?
 `int [Stack<T> this].push(T data)...`